john-friedman/datamule-visualization/README.md

 - You like visualizations

 ## Features TBD
-- Document page with nlp
+- Document page data with nlp
 - Adding CSS
 - Adding custom templates to change style
 - chatbot integration
+- hide buttons that are not relevant to certain filings.

 ## Architecture
 - Currently features open in new windows.
 Will likely change to using iframes.

-Figured out NLP for tags
-form input -> POST, also color picker here for colors radio buttons for dictionaries (with option None) button to output similarity scores.

 For NLP with data
 -> same thing but with dict